sobomax/freebsd14_vendor/contrib/bc/README.md

 For more information, see the `dc`'s full manual.

+This `bc` also provides `bc`'s math as a library with C bindings, called `bcl`.

+For more information, see the full manual for `bcl`.

+## License

 This `bc` is Free and Open Source Software (FOSS).
 It is offered under the BSD 2-clause License.
 Full license text may be found in the [`LICENSE.md`][4] file.

 ## Prerequisites

+This `bc` only requires either:

+1. Windows 10 or later, or
-This `bc` only requires a C99-compatible compiler and a (mostly) POSIX 2008-compatible system with the XSI (X/Open System Interfaces) option group.
+2. A C99-compatible compiler and a (mostly) POSIX 2008-compatible system with the XSI (X/Open System Interfaces) option group.

 Since POSIX 2008 with XSI requires the existence of a C99 compiler as `c99`, any POSIX and XSI-compatible system will have everything needed.

-Systems that are known to work:
+POSIX-compatible systems that are known to work:

 * Linux
 * FreeBSD